 5. Michalská Brána (Michael’s Gate)

-Continue to walk around the Old Town and look for a tall Gothic tower with a bulbous copper roof.
+Continue to walk around the Old Town and look for a tall Gothic tower with a bulbous onion-shaped copper roof.
 This is Michalská Brána (Michael’s Gate).

 Built in the 14th century, Michael’s Gate was part of the fortification in the medieval city.
 It is the last surviving gate in Bratislava and a big tourist attraction today.